History of the Catholic Church in Mexico: Growth during the new Church-State modus vivendi, 1940–1980

-The bishop of San Cristóbal de Las Casas, Chiapas, Samuel Ruiz also became an important advocate for liberation theology in his poor, southern Mexican diocese.
+The bishop of San Cristóbal de Las Casas, Chiapas, Samuel Ruiz García also became an important advocate for liberation theology in his poor, southern Mexican diocese.
 He attended Vatican II, as well as a 1971 bishops' retreat attended by Peruvian cleric Gustavo Gutiérrez, who wrote the seminal text on liberation theology; Sergio Méndez Arceo, bishop of Cuernavaca; and Salvadoran bishop Óscar Romero.
 Ruiz's diocese had a high proportion of indigenous Mayan parishioners.
 As he came to know his diocese better, he paid increasing attention to the marginalization and oppression of the Maya.
 In keeping with the move toward the formation of grassroots ecclesial base communities, Bishop Ruiz actively promoted them.
 In 1989 he founded the Fray Bartolomé de Las Casas Center of Human Rights, as a step to push back against violence against indigenous and poor peasants.
 When the 1994 rebellion in Chiapas erupted, Ruiz was named as a mediator between the Zapatista Army of National Liberation (EZLN) and the Mexican government.
 His role was a significant departure from government practice of working with the Catholic hierarchy, but not giving them power.